-Q) I noticed that most of your books are gone, why did you unpublish them?
+Q) I noticed that most of your books are gone and just now coming back, why did you unpublish them in the first place?

 Since some of those books were poorly edited and in need of an overhaul and a better editor, I decided that it was time to remove those books from sell and start over.
-Two of the five books will be republished in 2018, My Lord Hades and Death’s Lover from the Children of Khaos Universe.
+Two of the five books have been republished in 2018, My Lord Hades and Death’s Lover from the Children of Khaos: The Originals Series.

 Q) When will your next story be out?
 Why does it take you so long to publish your work?